scabini/PArewiring_weights/README.md

-# Random Weight Organization Matters: Improving Deep Neural Network Initialization Through Network Science
+# Weight Organization Matters: Improving Deep Neural Network Random Initialization Through Neuronal Rewiring

 ## One of the things you need is a good neuronal organization!